Interscope Records: 1995–2000: Gangsta rap controversy, acquisition by MCA, Aftermath and Shady

 In May 1995, the controversy related to gangsta rap and explicit lyrics intensified as U.S. Senate Majority Leader Bob Dole accused Interscope of releasing music that glorified violence and degraded women.
 Among others, the label was criticized by William J. Bennett, a former Education Secretary, and C. DeLores Tucker, the chairwoman of the National Political Congress of Black Women.
 In September, Time Warner announced it would disassociate itself from Interscope by selling its half-interest in the company to Field and Iovine for $115 million.
 Ownership in Interscope was aggressively pursued by EMI, BMG, PolyGram and MCA.
 On December 1, 1995, the Los Angeles Times noted that with five albums on that week's pop charts and sales of $350 million over the previous three years, "what may have been a smart move politically for Time Warner is now looking like a financial fiasco."
 In February 1996, MCA Records—then owned by Seagram—bought 50% of Interscope for a reported $200 million.
 Under the agreement, Interscope retained complete creative control over the label's recordings.
 MCA was not required to distribute material that it deemed offensive.
+MCA also acquired Interscope's music publishing arm.